Alcaeus: Scholars, fragments and sources

 The story of Alcaeus is partly the story of the scholars who rescued his work from oblivion.
 His verses have not come down to us through a manuscript tradition – generations of scribes copying an author's collected works, such as delivered intact into the modern age four entire books of Pindar's odes – but haphazardly, in quotes from ancient scholars and commentators whose own works have chanced to survive, and in the tattered remnants of papyri uncovered from an ancient rubbish pile at Oxyrhynchus and other locations in Egypt: sources that modern scholars have studied and correlated exhaustively, adding little by little to the world's store of poetic fragments.

 Ancient scholars quoted Alcaeus in support of various arguments.
 Thus for example Heraclitus "The Allegorist" quoted fr.
 326 and part of fr.
 6, about ships in a storm, in his study on Homer's use of allegory.
 The hymn to Hermes, fr308(b), was quoted by Hephaestion and both he and Libanius, the rhetorician, quoted the first two lines of fr.
-350, celebrating the return from Babylon of Alcaeus' brother.
+350, celebrating the return from Babylon of Alcaeus's brother.
 The rest of fr.
 350 was paraphrased in prose by the historian/geographer Strabo.
 Many fragments were supplied in quotes by Athenaeus, principally on the subject of wine-drinking, but fr.
 333, "wine, window into a man", was quoted much later by the Byzantine grammarian, John Tzetzes.